ppruneau/Marlin2.x-Ender3/README.md

 Mostly up to date, depending of the board I'm using at the moment.

+Hoping it to be a good "example" for everyone starting to build a fresh Marlin from scratch.

 ## Branch : SKR1.4Turbo-Marlin2.0.x

 Current setup in this configuration